puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 The ttl value can also be one of:

-* 0 - this means never cache.
+* `0` --- never cache.
 This is the default behaviour.
-* -1 - this means cache forever.
+* `-1` --- cache forever.
 Useful for one-off operations that should never need to run again.

 ### Legacy Fact Distribution